AMEND09/CodePlotter/README.md

   - College Ruled (203.2mm x 266.7mm)
 - Add an overlay to the virtual build plate to plan your design placement.

+### Bed Image Warping
+- Load an image of your printer bed.
+- Select four corners to map physical bed space to image.
+- Visualize designs overlaid on your actual bed for precise placement.
+- Useful for aligning with physical features or markings on your bed.

 ### Transformations
 - **Scale**: Adjust the size of the G-code paths.
+- **Rotation**: Rotate designs to any angle.
 - **Offset**: Move the paths to a specific position on the build plate.
 - **Pen Offset**: Compensate for the position of the pen mount on your printer.